kevboutin/crudApp/README.md

 });
 ```

 The name of our factory is Item.
-As we are using MySQL/MongoDB, each movie instance has a property called `_id`.
+As we are using MySQL, each item instance has a property called `id`.
 The
 rest is simple and straightforward.

 Now that we have our service ready let’s build views and controllers.